octopize/avatar-python/doc/source/user_guide.md

 Synchronous calls are calls that are blocking, which means that the interpreter runs your line of code and waits until there is a result before continuing on with the rest of the script.

-Uploading or downloading a dataset is one of those calls that is particularly time consuming, especially for large datasets.
+For instance, uploading or downloading a dataset can be time-consuming if the dataset is large.

 Should you encounter issues with the upload timing out, you can increase the timeout like so: